 Archbishop de Paulo's Episcopal Consecration

 His Grace, The Most Rev. Dr. Craig J. N. de Paulo, O.S.W. is Primate of the Old Catholic Confederation and Episcopal Commissary of the Church of the Province of West Africa of the Anglican Communion for Old-Catholics in North America.
-He is also Master General of the Order of St. Willibrord, an Old-Catholic teaching order under the patronage of the Dean of the Church of Nigeria of the Anglican Communion.
+He is also Master General of the Order of St. Willibrord, an Old-Catholic teaching order of priests, oblates and associates.